numpy/numpy/doc/source/reference/c-api.iterator.rst

     the functions will pass back errors through it instead of setting a Python exception.

     :c:func:`NpyIter_Deallocate` must be called for each copy.
-One call to :c:func:`NpyIter_Close` is sufficient to trigger writeback resolution for all copies since they share buffers.

 .. c:function:: int NpyIter_RemoveAxis(NpyIter* iter, int axis)``